-LAS 101 - Introduction to Latin American Studies Description: This course introduces students to the multidisciplinary study of diverse nation, traditions, experiences, and concerns of people in Latin America.
+LAS 101 - Introduction to Latin American Studies

+Description: This course introduces students to the interdisciplinary study of the diverse nations, traditions, experiences, and concerns of the peoples in Latin America.
 Class, race, and ethnicity issues, gender, language, and identity will be explored through a variety of media.
 Sociological, political, literary, historical, and theoretical contexts will frame the examination of subjects such as family, religion, ideological perspectives, (neo) colonialism, labor, the state, the economy, the environment, and the arts.